scaffold-eth/se-2-challenges/README.md

 ![allStakings-blockFrom](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/04725dc8-4a8d-4089-ba82-90f9b94bfbda)

 > 💬 Hint: For faster loading of your _"Stake Events"_ page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/pages/stakings.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-1-decentralized-staking/packages/nextjs/pages/stakings.tsx) to `blocknumber - 10` at which your contract was deployed.
-Example: `fromBlock: 3750241`.
+Example: `fromBlock: 3750241n` (where `n` represents its a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)).
 To find this blocknumber, search your contract's address on Etherscan and find the `Contract Creation` transaction line.

 ---